Are you sick of grow lights yet?

 - Output similar to a 400 watt HID system — but costs less to buy AND to operate

 - Full spectrum light — can be used during all stages of growth, with white light plus red for a bloom boost

 - 90° degree lenses — focus all the light onto your plants, so none goes to waste

-- Runs on AC100-240V — Viparspectra lights will work in any country
+- Runs on AC100-240V — SF lights will work at any standard voltage

 - Rated for 100,000 hours — 8-10 years with no light bulb changes